Create an Access Requests team

 The system creates the team and opens the team dashboard.
 After creating the team, most organizations integrate Access Requests with more resources.
 See Access Requests integrations.

-When you delete a team, all Request Types and associated requests are also deleted from the Access Requests console.
+When you delete a team, all of the request types and associated requests are also deleted from the Access Requests console.
 You can no longer view the deleted requests in the Access Requests console.
 You can only view them from the Past Access Requests report.
 See Past Access Requests report.

 Next Step